 I’ll never forget my first migraine.
 I was 12 years old.
 Nineteen years later and migraine headache symptoms are still plaguing me.
-I created this post as part of a campaign by Teva Pharmaceuticals.
-I received an American Express gift card for participating.

 My Migraine Headache Symptoms